 - A fellowship director must be named.
 This person has responsibility for designing and administering the educational program, the clinical schedule, and determining whether trainees have met the criteria for graduation from the program.

-- The fellowship director must be a neurologist certified by the American Board of Psychiatry and Neurology (ABPN) or the Royal College of Physicians and Surgeons of Canada (RCPSC) and must possess a current license to practice in the State or Province in which the fellowship takes place.
+- The fellowship director must be a neurologist certified by the American Board of Psychiatry and Neurology (ABPN), the Royal College of Physicians and Surgeons of Canada (RCPSC), or the American Osteopathic Board of Neurology and Psychiatry (AOBNP) and must possess a current license to practice in the State or Province in which the fellowship takes place.

 - The fellowship director should be afforded an appropriate allocation of protected time to complete the duties required to administer the program.
 This time should take into consideration the development and growth of the program, the number of fellows, and what additional institutional support is available to sustain the program.
 This time should be comparable to other fellowship directors of similarly sized programs at the sponsoring institution.